'SNL' asks Judge Jeanine to review Kyle Rittenhouse verdict and talk to Donald Trump - ExBulletin

 “Good evening, I am Judge Jeanine Pirro, and if anyone watching is wearing a hearing aid, sorry, you are dead now,” she said.

-Strong’s Pirro then opened the segment with this week’s big story: Kyle Rittenhouse was acquitted after shooting two people and injuring a third during protests in Kenosha, Wisconsin, last summer.
+Strong’s Pirro began with this week’s main story: Kyle Rittenhouse was acquitted after shooting two people and injuring a third during protests in Kenosha, Wisconsin, last summer.

 “This adorable crook has endured the nightmare of a lawsuit just for doing the bravest thing an American can do: protect an empty used car lot in someone else’s town,” he said. declared Strong’s Pirro.

 She then brought in Judge Bruce Schroeder, played by Mikey Day.
-The judge called Rittenhouse his “client”.
+The judge called Rittenhouse a “client”.

 “Do you mean the accused?”
 Strong Pirro asked.